Gudmund Hatt: Early years

 Hatt was born in Vildbjerg - before 2007 in Trehøje Municipality, from 2007 in Herning Municipality - Denmark, and studied there through 1904.
 His father was the local teacher.
 In 1905, he went to the United States and lived among the Cherokee Indians in Oklahoma for a year, which led him to study ethnography at Harvard University from 1906 to 1907.
 Returned to Denmark, he lectured on Native Americans in the United States and their former way of living, and began his studies under Hans Peder Steensby, ethnographer and professor of geography at the University of Copenhagen.

 In 1911, he married the painter and ethnographer Emilie Demant, who had developed a keen interest in Sami people.
 In the same year, he began doctoral studies of Arctic people, including an ethnographic study of Lapland.
-For two years, between 1912-1914, Hatt and Demant visited northern Sweden several times, collecting ethnographic materials for the National Museum of Denmark.
-This research formed the basis for his 1914 doctoral thesis, Arctic skin clothing in Eurasia and America when he noticed the cut in the clothing of Arctic peoples was based on whether they fished marine life or hunted in loose snow.
+For two years, between 1912 and 1914, Hatt and Demant visited northern Sweden several times, collecting ethnographic materials for the National Museum of Denmark.
+This research formed the basis for his 1914 doctoral thesis, Arctic skin clothing in Eurasia and America, when he noticed the cut in the clothing of Arctic peoples was based on whether they fished marine life or hunted in loose snow.
 From this, he theorized that two cultures developed in the Arctic, one that was land-locked and another that was coastal.
 In 1914, while a fellow of The American-Scandinavian Foundation, he studied at Columbia University.